 A time charter is a contract for the use of a vessel for a specific period of time and a specified daily fixed or index-linked charter hire rate, which is generally payable 15 or 30 days in advance as determined in the charter party agreement.
-The duration of the Company's time charter contracts range from 15 days to 4 years and certain time charter contracts include renewal options up to 12 months.
+The duration of the contracts that the Company enters into depends on the market conditions, with the duration decreasing during weak market conditions.
+During 2019, 2020 and 2021 the duration of the Company's time charter contracts ranged from 15 days to 4 years and certain time charter contracts included renewal options up to 12 months.
 Time charter revenue is recognized when a charter agreement exists, the vessel is made available to the charterer and collection of the related revenue is reasonably assured.
-As of December 31, 2020, all of the Company's time charter agreements have remaining terms ranging from less than three months to 20 months based on the minimum duration of the time charter contracts and do not include any renewal options.
+As of December 31, 2021, all of the Company's time charter agreements have remaining terms ranging from less than three months to 10 months based on the minimum duration of the time charter contracts and do not include any renewal options.
 A time charter generally provides typical warranties and owner protective restrictions.
 The Company's time charter agreements are classified as operating leases pursuant to ASC 842, because (i) the vessel is an identifiable asset, (ii) the Company does not have substantive substitution rights and (iii) the charterer has the right to control the use of the vessel, during the term of the contract, and derives the economic benefits from such use.
 In a time charter contract, the Company is responsible for all the costs incurred for running the vessel such as crew costs, vessel insurance, repairs and maintenance and lubricants.
 The charterer bears the voyage related costs such as bunker expenses, port charges and canal tolls during the hire period.

-2. Significant Accounting Policies - Continued
+1. Significant Accounting Policies - Continued

-As discussed above, the transition guidance associated with ASC 842 allows for certain practical expedients to lessors.
-The Company elected not to separate the lease and non-lease components included in the time charter revenue because the pattern of revenue recognition for the lease and non-lease components (included in the daily hire rate) is the same and the lease component, if accounted for separately, would be classified as an operating lease.
+The Company, making use of the practical expedient for lessors, elected not to separate the lease and non-lease components included in the time charter revenue because the pattern of revenue recognition for the lease and non-lease components (included in the daily hire rate) is the same and the lease component, if accounted for separately, would be classified as an operating lease.
 The nature of the lease component and non-lease component that are combined as a result of applying the respective practical expedient are the hire rate for a bareboat charter as well as the compensation for expenses incurred running the vessel such as crewing expense, repairs, insurance, maintenance and lubricants, respectively.
 The lease component is the predominant component and the Company accounts for the combined component as an operating lease in accordance with ASC 842.

 Both the lease component and non-lease component are earned by the passage of time.
-Since lessor accounting remains largely unchanged from previous U.S. GAAP, upon adoption of ASC 842, the timing and recognition of earnings from time charter contracts to which the Company is party did not change from prior policy, with the exception of ballast bonuses which were recognized during the ballast leg while they are now deferred and recognized over time during the charter period.
-The performance obligations in a time charter contract are recognized on a straight-line basis over the term of the respective time charter agreements, beginning when the vessel is delivered to the charterer until it is redelivered back to the Company, and are recorded in "Time charter revenue" in the consolidated statements of operations for the years ended December 31, 2018, 2019 and 2020.
+The performance obligations in a time charter contract are recognized on a straight-line basis over the term of the respective time charter agreements, beginning when the vessel is delivered to the charterer until it is redelivered back to the Company, and are recorded in "Time charter revenue" in the consolidated statements of operations for the years ended December 31, 2019, 2020 and 2021.
 Time charter agreements may include ballast bonus payments made by the charterer which serve as compensation for the ballast trip of the vessel to the delivery port, which are deferred and also recognized on a straight line basis over the charter period.